yitmeng00/personal-profile/README.md

-# Personal Portfolio
+# Personal Profile

-This project is to build my personal portfolio using HTML, CSS, and VanillaJS.
+This project is to build my personal profile using HTML, CSS, and VanillaJS.